Informations générales (source: ClinicalTrials.gov)

 5. Uncontrolled symptomatic pleural or serous effusion requiring urgent treatment

-6. Uncontrolled symptomatic ureterohydronephrosis resulting in renal failure (patients
+6. Uncontrolled symptomatic ureterohydronephrosis resulting in renal failure.

-with adequate management i.e. ureteral catheter or double J stent allowing renal
+Participants with adequate management i.e. ureteral catheter or double J stent

 start (Day 1) of study treatment.